Why You Get Sick After the Holidays

 - 8 hours of quality, uninterrupted sleep nightly.
 Research shows what you probably already know: You’re more prone to colds, the flu, and other illnesses after a night of subpar sleep.
 Conversely, getting optimal levels of shuteye supports your immune system, improves your mood, and gives you the sustained energy you need to get through the bleakest January day.
 Use our Sleep + Mood formula if you have trouble falling or staying asleep.

 - Visit your chiropractor regularly.
-Getting sick less often when you visit your chiropractor is no coincidence: Studies show chiropractic adjustments – specifically, in the upper thoracic region – can positively impact your immune response.
-Your chiropractor can also help design a nutrition and lifestyle plan that works for you to optimize immunity during cold weather and beyond.
+Getting sick less often when you visit your chiropractor is no coincidence: Studies show chiropractic adjustments – specifically, in the upper thoracic region – can positively impact your immune response by helping the central nervous system.

 - Reduce your toxic exposure.
 Environmental toxins – everything from the food you eat to the beauty and household products you use – can impact your immune system, increasing your risk for inflammation and diseases including cancer.
 The Environmental Working Group (EWG) provides excellent guides for: